paulhamsh/Heltec-Intercepter/README.md

 Also, to use:

 1. Connect the Heltecs - you need 5 cables
-2. Power up the Heltecs
+2. Connect power to one Heltec
 3. Turn on the amp
 4. Wait for Heltec-Spark to pair to the amp
 5. App-Heltec will say it has stopped waiting
 6. Turn on your Android device